Fostering a passion for lovely Lynne Frederick…

 Lynne: The English Rose (2019) DOCUMENTARY | Trailer (HD), Foster Hitchman

-It was both a heart warming tribute to learn more of Lynne’s fabulous work on screen, yet heartrending to hear of her often sadly turbulent life off screen.
-It was all the more heart breaking to watch knowing that Frederick, a rare combination of beauty and strong acting talent was only on screen for such a short time and that she has since passed away.
-This documentary telling of her life from her birth in Hillingdon, London in 1954 to her death in 1994.
+It was both a heartwarming tribute to learn more of Lynne’s fabulous work on screen, yet heartrending to hear of her often sadly turbulent life off screen.
+It was all the more heartbreaking to watch knowing that Frederick, a rare combination of beauty and strong acting talent was only on screen for such a short time and that she has since passed away.
+This documentary tells of her life from her birth in Hillingdon, London in 1954 to her death in 1994.

 Her modelling career is illustrated with some captivating pictures.
 Lynne’s on screen career is spoken about at length, showing this wonderful talented actress in both child friendly and more adult roles.
 It tells of how her delicate girl next door features meant she was often cast even as an adult in roles for a much younger character.

 The documentary is a mine of information in learning more about her successful acting career in all her roles, which elaborates on both film work – in Spanish cinema, Horror films, children’s movies and sci-fi roles – to her varied television appearances.
 Lynne won much praise for her roles in Henry VIII and his Six Wives – which she won an award for – and her much lauded appearance for Voyage of the Damned.
 The documentary also chronicles her sweet singing voice.

 It was lovely to learn of her role in another historical film I enjoyed as a kid, namely Nicholas and Alexandra (1972).
 So I was doubly enthralled, after learning more about Lynne’s role in this film.
 In this historical film, Frederick played Grand Duchess Tatiana Nikolaevna of Russia, the second eldest daughter of the ill fated Romanov family (headed by Tsar Nicholas II).